jouni-kantola/learning-wpo/README.md

 1. 2013-03-15: Cleared tutorial https://www.youtube.com/watch?v=7HSkc9TLF5U and https://developers.google.com/web/tools/chrome-devtools/evaluate-performance
 1. 2013-03-15: Defined next tutorial to go through
 1. 2013-03-22: Defined section to describe the pixel-to-screen pipeline
+1. 2013-03-22: Added section for what to think about when optimizing JavaScript